Arab citizens of Israel: Lebanese people

-The remaining Druze population of the Golan Heights, occupied and administered by Israel in 1967, are considered permanent residents under the Golan Heights Law of 1981.
-Few have accepted full Israeli citizenship and the vast majority consider themselves citizens of Syria.

 Population

 In 2006, the official number of Arab residents in Israel was 1,413,500 people, about 20% of Israel's population.
 This figure includes 209,000 Arabs (14% of the Israeli Arab population) in East Jerusalem, also counted in the Palestinian statistics, although 98% of East Jerusalem Palestinians have either Israeli residency or Israeli citizenship.
 In 2012, the official number of Arab residents in Israel increased to 1,617,000 people, about 21% of Israel's population.
-The Arab population in 2019 was estimated at 1,890,000 people, representing 20.95% of the country's population.
+The Arab population in 2023 was estimated at 2,065,000 people, representing 21% of the country's population.

 According to the Israeli Central Bureau of Statistics census in 2010, "the Arab population lives in 134 towns and villages.
 About 44 percent of them live in towns (compared to 81 percent of the Jewish population); 48 percent live in villages with local councils (compared to 9 percent of the Jewish population).
 Four percent of the Arab citizens live in small villages with regional councils, while the rest live in unrecognized villages (the proportion is much higher, 31 percent in the Negev)".
 The Arab population in Israel is located in five main areas: Galilee (54.6% of total Israeli Arabs), Triangle (23.5% of total Israeli Arabs), Golan Heights, East Jerusalem, and Northern Negev (13.5% of total Israeli Arabs).
 Around 8.4% (approximately 102,000 inhabitants) of Israeli Arabs live in officially mixed Jewish-Arab cities (excluding Arab residents in East Jerusalem), including Haifa, Lod, Ramle, Jaffa-Tel Aviv, Acre, Nof HaGalil, and Ma'alot Tarshiha.

 In Israel's Northern District Arab citizens of Israel form a majority of the population (52%) and about 50% of the Arab population lives in 114 different localities throughout Israel.
 In total there are 122 primarily if not entirely Arab localities in Israel, 89 of them having populations over two thousand.
 The seven townships as well as the Abu Basma Regional Council that have been constructed by the government for the Bedouin population of the Negev, are the only Arab localities to have been established since 1948, with the aim of relocating the Arab Bedouin citizens (see preceding section on Bedouin).